armand-khairabadi/multivariate-adaptive-regression-splines/README.md

 # multivariate-adaptive-regression-splines
 Installing the py-earth library for Python version > 3.6

-Py-earth: an implementation of Jerome Friedman's multivariate adaptive regression splines.
+Py-earth: an implementation of Jerome Friedman's multivariate adaptive regression splines.The py-earth package is only compatible with Python 3.6 or below at the time of writing.

 **(1) Make sure numpy >= 1.14.5**